Problem:

 Step by step:

-1. Start you guest virtual machine con root.
+1. Start you guest virtual machine with root.

 Reboot to GRUB menu (Press Esc as Ubuntu is booting up).